NTU-ALComLab/SliQSim/README.md

 # SliQSim - A BDD-based Quantum Circuit Simulator

 ## Introduction
-`SliQSim` is a BDD-based Quantum Circuit Simulator implemented in C/C++ on top of [CUDD](http://web.mit.edu/sage/export/tmp/y/usr/share/doc/polybori/cudd/cuddIntro.html) package.
+`SliQSim` is a BDD-based quantum circuit simulator implemented in C/C++ on top of [CUDD](http://web.mit.edu/sage/export/tmp/y/usr/share/doc/polybori/cudd/cuddIntro.html) package.
 In `SliQSim`, a bit-slicing technique based on BDDs is used to represent quantum state vectors.
 For more details of the simulator, please refer to the [paper](https://arxiv.org/abs/2007.09304).

 ## Build
 To build the simulator, one needs to first configure `CUDD`: